-Mariupol Mayor Says Siege Has Killed More Than 10k Civilians - NewsBreak
+Mariupol mayor says siege has killed more than 10K civilians - NewsBreak

 Oleh Synyehubov, the regional governor of Kharkiv, said earlier Monday that Russian shelling had killed 11 people over the last 24 hours.

-Vladislav Usovich, an 18-year-old conscript serving in Russia-backed separatist forces, advanced slowly with other fighters through residential areas around a factory Sunday in Mariupol.

-“I thought it would go better.
-I thought it would be faster.
-Everything is going slowly,” he said.
-“The Ukrainians are prepared fighters.
-NATO trained them well.”
+Karmanau reported from Lviv, Ukraine.
 Anna reported from Bucha, Ukraine.
-Robert Burns in Washington, and Associated Press journalists around the world contributed to this report.
+Associated Press Writer Robert Burns in Washington, and AP journalists around the world contributed to this report.

 Comments / 0